faest-sign/faest-sign.github.io/resources.md

   - Corrected performance tables.
     They listed the same times for signature and verification due to a bug in the script; signing time was reported faster (or sometimes slower) than real timings.
   - Corrected author order on front page.
+  - Corrected description and security proofs for the one-way functions.
 - [v1.0][spec_1_0] was included in our round 1 submission to NIST.

 ### Submission